 The Standard Age Score (SAS) is based on the number of questions a student has answered correctly.
-The score is adjusted for age and placed on a scale that makes a comparison with a nationally representative sample of students of the same age across the UK:
+The score is adjusted for age and placed on a scale that makes a comparison with a nationally representative sample of students of the same age across the UK.
+The average score is 100, so a score above 100 indicates above average reading ability and a score below 100 indicates a below average reading ability: